Research output per year

 I thoroughly value all opportunites to enhance the programme by working with the professional body to maintain its currency and inform curriculum development.
 My areas of research interest include preparation for practice and cultural competency.

-My experience and contribution to teaching, learning and academic mentorship in higher education, has formerly being recognised through being awarded the status of Senior Fellow of the Higher Education Academy.
+My experience and contribution to teaching, learning and academic mentorship in higher education, has formerly being recognised through being awarded the status of Principal Fellow of the Higher Education Academy, and, Fellow of the Royal Pharmaceutcial Society.

 I supervise undergraduate final year Masters level projects in Pharmacy Practice, with a special interest in Health Promotion and Public Engagements, and those focussing on Pharmacy Education.
 My role has been to develop in each student the skills of hypothesis formulation and testing, data acquisition and analysis, experimental design, literature retrieval, report writing and oral presentation.